-One way to make teaching times tables fun is through online maths games.
+One way to make teaching times tables fun is through primary school maths games.
 That’s where EducationCity can help!
 As students learn in different ways, we’re going to show you how you can use a range of online maths games in EducationCity’s maths module to teach the times tables.
 Let’s see how…

 Sing-Along as a Class

 One way is to use the Times Table Songs as a class on the whiteboard.

 You can check out sneak peeks of the Times Table Songs here…